Bettelion-Food-Truck/Build-A-Bettel/README.md

 TODO Update the information for the items.json file structure in each part folder.
 Ensure to mark all the options.

 - `colorMode`: Can be `fill`, `multiply`, `manual` or `null`.
 See the next section, item variants, for details.
-- `colors`: 6 character strings containing the the hexcodes of colors.
+- `colors`: TODO Update for new structure - 6 character strings containing the the hexcodes of colors.
 - `movement`: Optional.
 Structure to define capability and limits of part movement.
 Sub values are `x`, `y`, and `scale`.
 X and Y may be true, false, or an object with `min` and `max`.
 Min and max are offsets limits.
 Scale adjusts how much the controls move the part.
 - `noneAllowed`: `true` if this part is optional, false otherwise